Space-time regions of high baryon density and baryon stopping in heavy-ion collisions: Summary

 \section{Summary}

-Predictions of the 3FD model \cite{Ivanov:2005yw,Ivanov:2013wha} for the four-volumes (spatial 3-volume$\times$lifetime) are presented and compared with those of the JAM model \cite{Taya:2024zpv} in central Au+Au collisions at energies $\sqrt{s_{NN}}=$ 3 -- 19.6 GeV.
+Predictions of the 3FD model \cite{Ivanov:2005yw,Ivanov:2013wha} for the four-volumes (spatial 3-volume$\times$lifetime) are presented and compared with those of the JAM \cite{Taya:2024zpv} in central Au+Au collisions at energies $\sqrt{s_{NN}}=$ 3 -- 19.6 GeV.
 Analysis of these four-volumes (\ref{V4}) allows a direct comparison of the baryon stopping within different models.

-It is found that the 3FD four-volumes noticeably exceed those in the JAM model, which indicates a stronger baryon stopping in the 3FD model as compared to that JAM.
+It is found that the 3FD four-volumes noticeably exceed those in the JAM, which indicates a stronger baryon stopping in the 3FD model as compared to that JAM.
 It is argued that this difference in the baryon stopping correlates with stiffness of the EoS implemented in the 3FD and JAM models.
 The EoS stiffness and baryon stopping are two key factors in description of the directed flow.
-The pressure, that is required for the directed-flow formation, consists of two parts: the kinetic pressure, that results from the baryon stopping (i.e. randomization of nucleon momenta and momenta of secondary hadrons), and the potential pressure due to the EoS stiffness.
+The pressure, which is required for the directed-flow formation, consists of two parts: the kinetic pressure, that results from the baryon stopping (i.e. randomization of nucleon momenta and momenta of secondary hadrons), and the potential pressure due to the EoS stiffness.
 If the kinetic pressure is high (strong baryon stopping) a lower potential pressure (a soft EoS) is needed to reproduce the directed flow.
 This is the case in the 3FD model.

 Contrary to JAM, the four-volume, where a baryon density ($n_B$) exceeds three times the normal nuclear density ($n_0$), does not exhibit a maximum as a function of $\sqrt{s_{NN}}$.
 It decreases monotonically with increasing $\sqrt{s_{NN}}$, remaining greater than 900 fm$^4$/s (i.e. $\approx$ 5.5$^4$ fm$^4$/c).
-This is quite a macroscopic four-volume.
+This is quite a macroscopic four-volume accordingly to the convention suggested in Ref. \cite{Taya:2024zpv}: the four-volume is called macroscopic if $V_4\gsim$ 4$^4$ fm$^4$/c.
 For higher baryon densities, $V_4$ exhibits maxima in its dependence on $\sqrt{s_{NN}}$: for $n_B/n_0>$ 4, maximal values are reached at $\sqrt{s_{NN}}=$ 3.2--8 GeV, while for $n_B/n_0>$ 6, at $\sqrt{s_{NN}}=$ 4.5--9 GeV.
-Even for $n_B/n_0>$ 6, the four-volume remains quite macroscopic ($V_4\gsim 4^4$ fm$^4$/c), while it is not so within the JAM model.
-The optimal energy range for densities $n_B/n_0>$ 4 is located approximately in the same region as that in the JAM model (5--7 GeV) but the width of this range is wider in the 3FD.
+Even for $n_B/n_0>$ 6, the four-volume remains quite macroscopic ($V_4\gsim 4^4$ fm$^4$/c), while it is not so within the JAM.
+The optimal energy range for densities $n_B/n_0>$ 4 is located approximately in the same region as that in the JAM (5--7 GeV) but the width of this range is wider in the 3FD.